johanrecaman/Currency-Converter-App/README.md

 <h1 align="center">Currency Converter APP 💶</h1>

-<p align="center">This is a mobile project made with flutter, that convert an currency to other</p>
+<p align="center">This is a mobile project made with flutter, to convert a currency to another</p>
 <p align="center">This app is on V2.0</p>
 <br>